pydantic/talks/2025-11-ai-by-bay/README.md

 * Pydantic AI supports: **Temporal**, **DBOS** and **Prefect**

-* Temporal relies on the separation of Worflows and Activities
+* Temporal relies on the separation of Workflows and Activities